 Over the past number of summers wildfire smoke has dominated our summer skies, with the number of air quality warnings have increase exponentially.
 To prepare for this the British Columbia Centre for Disease Control has release information on how wildfire smoke affects people’s health and how to prepare for air quality warnings.

 Landslides are one of the top 10 emergency hazards in British Columbia.
 Recognize the danger signs, including falling rocks or boulders, abnormally dirty water, a faint rumbling sound or unusual sounds such as trees cracking or boulders knocking together; Learn how to protect your home and property.
 If a landslide has occurred, stay away from the area as there may still be a danger of further slide activity or some flooding may occur in the aftermath.
 More information about landslides can be found at PrepareBC.

 Check out our Flood Preparedness Guide for Home and Property Owners.

 Other emergency resources

-Although this site will be updated with any local information during a major emergency, there are a number of other agencies that provide useful information both for preparedness and about emergency situations.
+This site will be updated with any local information during a major emergency; however, a number of other agencies provide useful information both for preparedness and about emergency situations: